codyhan/WorkLog/README.md

 * Install Cuda on the new Server:

-problem: fail to log into gui. /dev/nvidia*  has nothing.
+...problem: fail to log into gui. /dev/nvidia*  has nothing.

-solved by not install opengl
+...solved by not install opengl

 ##2016-11-16
 * Continue read torch tutorial